phan-t/cas-socialabs/_solutions/bootstrapping cloud init.rst

         packages:
          - apache2

 Challenge 01.
-Write a file for apache to serve a "Hello World"
+Using cloud-init **packages** module, install *Apache*.
+Bonus points if you can do the same for a RHEL based distro.
 =============================

 .. code-block:: yaml
     :linenos:
-    :emphasize-lines: 8-12
+    :emphasize-lines: 7

         #cloud-config
         repo_update: true